 In 2012, the updated U.S. Department of Agriculture school meals standards and a comprehensive competitive food law similar to the fully implemented version of the national Smart Snacks standards went into effect in Massachusetts.
 This study evaluated the impact of both standards on school food revenues and school lunch participation.
 Revenue and participation data from 11 Massachusetts school districts were collected from 2011 to 2014 and analyzed in 2015.
 The association between the change in compliance with the competitive food standards and revenues/participation was assessed using linear regression.
 Schools experienced declines in school food revenues of $15.40 per student in Year 1 from baseline, due to competitive food revenue losses.
 In schools with 3 years of data, overall revenues rebounded by the second year post-implementation.
 Additionally, by Year 2, school lunch participation increased by 15 percent among children eligible for reduced-price meals.
 Better competitive food compliance was inversely associated with school food revenues in the first year only.
 No association was seen between the change in compliance and school meal participation.
 While schools experienced initial revenue losses after implementation of the standards, longer-term school food revenues were not impacted and school meal participation increased among children eligible for reduced-price meals.

 How Do We Actually Put Smarter Snacks in Schools?
 NOURISH (Nutrition Opportunities to Understand Reforms Involving Student Health) Conversations with Food-Service DirectorsIn 2012, Massachusetts implemented a state law to establish nutrition standards for competitive foods and beverages sold or provided in public schools, similar to the federal Smart Snacks in School standards.
 This mixed-methods study aimed to understand food service directors’ (FSD) perspectives and experiences implementing the Massachusetts standards.
-The study … More
+The study used direct observation of foods More

-During 2012, Massachusetts adopted comprehensive school competitive food and beverage standards that closely align with Institute of Medicine recommendations and Smart Snacks in School national standards.
+Implementation of Competitive Food and Beverage Standards in a Sample of Massachusetts Schools: The NOURISH Study (Nutrition Opportunities to Understand Reforms Involving Student Health)During 2012, Massachusetts adopted comprehensive school competitive food and beverage standards that closely align with Institute of Medicine recommendations and Smart Snacks in School national standards.
 The NOURISH study examined middle and high schools’ compliance with the Massachusetts standards after the first year of implementation.
 Employing an observational cohort study with a pre-/post-test design, researchers More